efredericks/CloudAppsDev/_posts/7-APIs.md

 We could use a RESTful query as previously described (perhaps your query looks like `https://maps.cloud-provider.com/getRestaurants/ZIP-CODE`) and that returns a JSON packet of all the information you need.
 Or, you might need to write a script that authenticates with the service, calls something along the lines of `data = service.getRestaurants(ZIP-CODE)`, and then parse out what is in `data`.
 There is not one specific way to interact with a service -- it depends on the service itself!
 Let us use that lovely internet acronym of RTFM, and I'll let you look up what that means.
 Basically, read the manual!

-Figure X (c/o Google Cloud) shows a logical API that demonstrates how users interact with some service, with an API sitting in between to abstract away the details of the service itself.
+Figure 2 (c/o Google Cloud) shows a logical API that demonstrates how users interact with some service, with an API sitting in between to abstract away the details of the service itself.

 ![APIs hide the details and enforce contracts](/CloudAppsDev/assets/images/7-api.png "APIs hide the details and enforce contracts")

-> Figure X: APIs hide the details and enforce contracts
+> Figure 2: APIs hide the details and enforce contracts

 *What is a contract* you may ask?
 Depending on the specification being followed, a *contract*  is a specific method exactly how an API functions, how to interact with it, and how to receive data from it.
 [Check out this article for some of the different ways of specifying contracts](https://medium.com/theagilemanager/development-what-is-an-api-contract-683ced58e06f).

 ### Is there more to it than just interaction?

 Oh my yes.
-Figure X (c/o Google) shows you a high-level of the concerns we have with APIs.
+Figure 3 (c/o Google) shows you a high-level of the concerns we have with APIs.

 ![Deploying and Managing APIs can be difficult](/CloudAppsDev/assets/images/7-api-mgmt.png "Deploying and Managing APIs can be difficult")

-> Figure X: Deploying and Managing APIs can be difficult
+> Figure 3: Deploying and Managing APIs can be difficult

 In the context of this class, an API is simply the interface for your cloud service.
 As such, we care about: